 Regardless, the Spanish occupation quickly adopted the habit.
 Aztec men and women were reduced to slavery—the ones who survived, that is—and their principle occupation was picking and processing cacao.
-Friars and bureaucrats who returned to Spain from the New World brought their chocolate habit with them, and from there it spread to France, the Netherlands, Italy, Germany, and thankfully to Belgium—which at the time was still part of France and Germany.
-In England, chocolate houses and clubs proliferated and the drinking of chocolate became associated with debauchery.
+Friars and bureaucrats who returned to Spain from the New World brought their chocolate habit with them, and from there it spread to France, Holland, Italy, Germany, and thankfully to Belgium—which at the time was still part of France and Germany.
+In England chocolate houses and clubs proliferated and the drinking of chocolate became associated with debauchery.
 When it hopscotched back to the American colonies, it became the drink of the local elite—it was also more abundant than coffee or tea, because it could be smuggled into the colonies from where it all began—Mexico.

 In the early 19th century, cacao presses were coming into use and the first production of a solid confectionary chocolate was in England, but the Swiss output tasted better and became more popular.
-Makers like Lindt, Suchard and Nestlé (sound familiar?) continued to improve on the original, and by the end of the 19th century used techniques of squishing out the cocoa butter and mixing it back into the ground cacao with sugar, vanilla and any number of delicious additions, like hazelnuts.
+Makers like Lindt, Suchard and Nestlé (sound familiar?) continued to improve on the original, and by the end of the 19th century using techniques of squishing out the cocoa butter and mixing it back into the ground cacao with sugar, vanilla and any number of delicious additions, like hazelnuts.
 Belgians were the first to produce a chocolate bar affordable for the ordinary Belgian.
 Neuhaus chocolates, in my opinion, are the best on the planet.

 In the military of both England and the colonies, chocolate compressed into hard “cakes” were standard soldierly rations.
 Long before this, the Aztec took the long-lasting and easily-carried cakes when they traveled.
 Hershey bars were the G.I’s go-to peace offerings during the Second World War.

-Our romance with chocolate has followed a rocky path.
+Our romance with chocolate has followed a rocky past.
 Slave rebellions in Central America and the increasing demand for chocolate among Europeans prompted new thinking by chocolatiers.
 The Dutch brought the cacao tree to Indonesia, thus exploiting cheap labor on their plantations.
-The Portuguese, after losing their Brazilian colonials to independence, took the trees to West Africa for another cheap, impoverished labor force.
+The Portuguese, after losing their colonials to independence, took the trees to West Africa for another cheap, impoverished labor force.
 Neuhaus and Sarotti (German) exploited the exploited by embellishing their candy wrappers with demeaning imagery of their African slaves.

 These days chocolate is a foodie-gourmet’s obsession; Hershey meets fair trade.
 Godiva versus peanut butter M&Ms. Chocolate is consumed daily, often several times a day.
 How dreadful to have a chocolate allergy!
 Chocolate is flavored with oranges, raspberries and bacon.
 Chocolate chip cookies are an American treasure.